sigoden/htte/docs/variable.md

 ## variable

-Hest use the variable to access the data of other tests.
+Htte use the variable to access the data of other tests.

 ### origin